-and structured approach to identify, assess, address, monitor, communicate and report the Group’s large and complex risks.
-This includes governance structures (such as the Board risk management committee, the executive risk committee and the business platform risk committees), organisational leadership, strategic planning and effective management to ensure that the appropriate operational and functional capacities, as well as controls, systems and processes, are in place to manage and mitigate risk.
-Underpinning this is the Group Risk Management Framework.
+For this reason, management manages and maintains a planned, coordinated and structured approach to identify, assess, mitigate, monitor, communicate and report the Group’s risks, prioritising those that are complex and large.
+This includes governance structures (such as the Board risk management committee, the executive risk committee and the business platform committees), organisational leadership, strategic planning and effective management to ensure that the appropriate operational and functional capacities, as well as systems, controls and processes, are in place to manage and mitigate risk.
+Guiding this approach is the Group Risk Management Framework.

 The Group Risk Management Framework constitutes one of three pillars on which the Group Integrated Assurance Framework stands, and aims to:

 - Align strategy with risk tolerance;

 - Improve and streamline decision-making which improves the Group’s risk profile;

 - Promote the strategic and coordinated procurement of a quality order book, which contains a known and planned level of risk and a commensurate level of reward;